How Algos Impact Retail Traders | VPK Logic

 The New Reality: Algorithms Move the Market, Not Emotion

-This means the market no longer reacts emotionally—it reacts mathematically.
+In earlier market eras, human traders dominated.
+Today, over 70%+ of global trading volume comes from automated systems.
+This means the market reacts mathematically.
 Retail traders who trade emotionally against a programmed system inevitably face losses.

 Why “Stop Hunts” Are Often Just Liquidity-Taking Algorithms